oconnorssoftware/django-backend-template/README.md

 <html>
 # django-backend-template
 <br>
-This is a template for using django as a backend for a user driven application.
+This is a template for using django as a backend for a user driven web application.
 This project is ready to go with registration, login, password reset, and profile creation.
 <br><br>
 To Run:
 <br>